paluh/purescript-clappr/README.md

   * two extra plugins: `ResponsiveContainer` and `ReplayOnBuffering`

+## Extra Plugins

+  * `ResponsiveContainer` keeps proportions provided by user and resizing to the parent container

+## Installation

+You should install npm packages which can be found in `./package.json` like (`clappr`, `clappr-thumbnails-plugin`) by yourself to use this lib in your project as this transitive dependencies won't be installed by `bower`, `psc-package` or `spago`.

 ## Examples

-Examples show:
+There are separate examples provided:

-  * how to attach event handlers
+  * `examples/simple` - just shows how to use basic clappr player,

-  * how to configure plugins
+  * `examples/events` - provides example of how to attach event handlers,

+  * `examples/plugins` - contains code which configures and uses some provided by this lib plugins.

 ### Webpack builds

-I'm using a combination of "hacks" to make clappr working.
+I'm using a combination of "hacks" to make clappr build working.
 I think the most important piece is this:

 ```javascript
     alias: { Clappr: 'clappr/dist/clappr.js', 'clappr-thumbnails-plugin': 'clappr-thumbnails-plugin/dist/clappr-thumbnails-plugin.js' },
 ```

-Please check `./examples/plugins/webpack.config.js` for details.
+Please check for example `./examples/simple/webpack.config.js` for details.

 ### Installation and compilation